 The message The Spirit within goes before me to prepare the way, was shown to me, but I was still straining to see what laid ahead.
 When I stopped trying to work out the ‘How to’, the solution came into the empty space and I was filled with a new sense of hope, courage, confidence and faith.
 The answer was always here but I couldn’t see what was right under my nose because of my trying and my old way of thinking and be-having.

 Getting uncomfortable is the first stage of letting go.
 That very, uncomfortable awakening early that morning turned out to be the ‘letting go’.
 It was followed by the arousal of faith and the conviction I needed to allow the old way to dissolve, and allow my purpose to become fully integrated as the only way.

-Again, I realised although I felt stuck I was never, ever stuck.
+Again, I realised that although I felt stuck, I was never, ever stuck.
 I was always in transition, simply in a state of letting go and letting God take the reins again.